dasumner/agdatacommons/infrastructure_installation.md

 ## Executing the Terraform Plan
-It is assumed that the resource group has been created.
-The administrator should perform the following tasks via the Azure Portal Command Console:
+The starting point for the deployment of the infrastructure is an Azure subscription and a resource group that will host all the resources.
+With these in place the administrator should perform the following tasks via the Azure Portal Cloud Shell:

-1. get a list of subscription ID and tenant ID values:
+1. Get a list of subscription ID and tenant ID values:

 `az account list --query "[].{name:name, subscriptionId:id, tenantId:tenantId}"`